AMWA-TV/ms-05-02/docs/Blocks.md

 The top most block in a device control model is called a `root block` and MUST always have an oId of `1` and a role of `root`.

-All device implementations MUST have a `root block` in their control model.
+All device implementations MUST have a `root block` in their device model.

 The control class model for NcBlock is listed in the [Framework](Framework.md#ncblock).